WomenInLinux/RHCSA_TO_Infrastructure/README.md

 From RHCSA to Infrastructure Engineer
-We hear system administration, scripting/coding, monitoring, automation, cloud, and security.
+We here system administration, scripting/coding, monitoring, automation, cloud, and security.
 Have you ever asked yourself how do they all intertwine together?
 Where can I get those skills at?
 If I am in the field how to pivot.

 # Training
 You can join BWISE and Women In Linux to show this journey.
 In this session we will do live training going over the following: